 How often do you water tomato plants in garden beds

 The tomato plants in my raised beds are watered weekly in summer, unless the weather has been cloudy and wet.
-Mulching the soil around my tomato plants with a three inch layer of straw improves moisture retention and means I don’t need to water as often.
+Mulching the soil around my tomato vines with a three inch layer of straw improves moisture retention and means I don’t need to water as often.

 How often do you water tomato plants in containers

 It’s a fact; tomato plants grown in pots, planters, window boxes, fabric bags, and other types of containers need to be watered more often than plants grown in garden beds.
 It’s because they’re grown above the ground where the tops and sides of the container are exposed to full sun.
 Plus, there is a smaller volume of soil available to the roots of potted tomatoes than those grown in garden beds.
+That said there are benefits to growing tomatoes in containers.
+The biggest advantage is fewer diseases like fusarium wilt and verticillium wilt.

 How often container-grown tomato plants need to be watered is based on the size of the plant, the material and size of the container, the growing medium, and the weather.
 In late spring my newly transplanted tomato seedlings don’t need to be watered as frequently as my late July tomato plants.
 The young plants are smaller and don’t use as much water as a full-grown plant, but the weather is also cooler.
 The mid-summer plants are reaching maturity and beginning to fruit.
 Their root system is dense and thirsty, and those potted plants likely need a daily watering when the summer weather is hot and dry.
+Smaller tomatoes, like micro tomatoes, use less water than large varieties.

 Retaining moisture in container-grown tomatoes